I love my mom’s meatloaf, made with breadcrumbs, egg, and the token veggies of carrots and onions. And of course ketchup on top.

 You can also buy this ingredient fairly easily at most large supermarkets, some mom-and-pop style Middle Eastern/Mediterranean grocers, and most certainly online.

-But if you don’t have pomegranate molasses and want to wing it for this recipe, you make a quick substitute for the topping using 1/4 cup ketchup, 4 teaspoons lemon juice, and 2 teaspoons of sugar for the glaze.
+But if you don’t have pomegranate molasses and want to wing it for this recipe, you can make a quick substitute for the topping using 1/4 cup ketchup, 4 teaspoons lemon juice, and 2 teaspoons of sugar for the glaze.

 If I had my druthers, I would probably only eat meatloaf the day after cooking it as opposed to the day it’s made.
 The slices are much more appealing when the loaf has been chilled and firmly set.